rivernews/iriversland2-kubernetes/docs/progress_tls_cert.md

 Does it show the `READY` column as `True`?

-`bash ./my-kubectl.sh describe certificate letsencrypt-staging-secret -n cicd-django`
+`kubectl describe certificate letsencrypt-staging-secret -n cicd-django`

 Check the event log on certificate, does it show something like below?